 Managing compensation in unstable currencies or regions with high inflation can affect your international workforce’s financial well-being.
 Consider paying salaries to a stable currency (like USD or EUR) or offering partial indexing to inflation if you hire in countries with weak economies.

-Hiring international employees – base taxation rules
+Hiring international employees – basic taxation rules

 However, you may still have tax obligations abroad.
 Some countries require foreign employers to follow local tax and labor rules.
 You might need to: